This is the multi-page printable view of this section. Click here to print.

 You can combine multiple expressions using the AND (+) operator.
 (To delete an expression, hit SHIFT+Backspace.)

-Set field
+Set fields

 Set specific field of the message.
 You can use static values, and also dynamic values that were extracted from the message automatically by Axoflow or manually in a previous processing step.
 If the field doesn’t exist, it’s automatically created.
 The following example sets the resource.attributes.format field to parsed.